Nose Piercing Bumps - Causes & Treatments Guide

 Granulomas can show up in your piercing hole or right next to it.
 They can be as small as just a couple millimeters or they can be as big as a couple of centimeters.

-If they are small, they may be barely noticeable to anyone but you, but those larger ones can be a great source of embarrassment for people.
+If they are small, they may be barely noticeable to anyone but you, but those larger ones can be a great source of embarrassment.
 They can make people feel self-conscious and unattractive.

 Having a granuloma doesn’t automatically mean you have an infected nose piercing bump, but granulomas can easily become infected after they have formed.
 Therefore, it is essential that you clean your nose piercing properly until it is completely healthy and healed.